Discussion in 'Science & Society' started by Servant, Feb 27, 2001.

 Science serves a purpose in society.
 What might that purpose be?

-Do you have any idea how many books have been written on this subject ? - Anyway, I'll get back on this tomorrow or so, it's getting a bit to early here.
+Do you have any idea how many books have been written on this subject ?
+Please Register or Log in to view the hidden image! - Anyway, I'll get back on this tomorrow or so, it's getting a bit to early here.